 - One-third of the participants may be from groups that are traditionally underrepresented in graduate studies.
 (The federal government defines “underrepresented” to include: Black (non-Hispanic); Hispanic (Latino); and American Indian/Alaskan Native, Native Hawaiians and other Pacific Islanders.)

-UPDATE: The Augsburg University Ronald E. McNair Postbaccalaureate Achievement Program was just notified the grant was approved for the next five years (2017-2022).
-This signifies the McNair Scholars Program, a federal TRIO program, will be funded $232,262 annually by the U.S. Department of Education and has been approved to receive $242,133 for the 2018-2019 year.
-Slight fluctuations are dependent on congressional decisions).
-Staff: Full-time Director, full-time Assistant Director, and ten Faculty Mentors.
+The Augsburg University Ronald E. McNair Postbaccalaureate Achievement Program was approved for the next five years (2017-2022).
+The McNair Scholars Program is a federally funded TRIO program of the U.S. Department of Education and has been approved to receive $242,133 for the 2018-2019 year.
+Slight fluctuations are dependent on congressional decisions and this reflects a 4.25% increase approved with bipartisan support.